albabjorkman/GIT-project/README.md

 [WFS information GITHUB](https://github.com/biodiversitydata-se/SOS/blob/master/Docs/WfsService.md)

 ### Overall information about input
 The plugin allows for case-insensitive input, meaning capital letters don’t matter, and it supports letters like Å, Ä, and Ö. To search for multiple items, use a comma (,) between each species.
 Spelling is critical for accurate results, so ensure inputs are correct.
 The calendar works from 1752 onward, though Artdatabanken offers older data.
-By default, criteria are combined with an **OR** unless stated otherwise. <br>
+By default, criteria are combined with an **AND** unless stated otherwise. <br>

 Overview of requests input and output: <br>
 <img src="Git_pictures/Request.png" alt="Requests" width="400"/>